Doberdò del Lago: History

 The Slavic ancestors of the present-day Slovenes settled the Karst Plateau in the 7th century AD.
 In the Middle Ages, the village belonged to the Lombard kingdom, the Frankish Kingdom, to the Patriarchate of Aquileia, and finally to the Counts of Gorizia which acquired it in the 15th century.

 The village was first mentioned in 1179 as Dobradan.
-This was probably as misspelling of the Slovene name Doberdob.
-Together with the rest of the County of Gorizia, Doberdob came under Habsburg rule in 1500, and remained part of the Habsburg monarchy until 1918, when it was occupied and annexed to Italy.
+This was probably a misspelling of the Slovene name Doberdob.
+Together with the rest of the County of Gorizia, Doberdob came under Habsburg rule in 1500, and it remained part of the Habsburg monarchy until 1918, when it was occupied and annexed to Italy.

-The whole area was the scene of fierce fighting between the Austro-Hungarian and the Italian Armies during World War I. The village was completely destroyed during the Battles of the Isonzo.
+The whole area was the scene of fierce fighting between the Austro-Hungarian and Italian armies during World War I. The village was completely destroyed during the Battles of the Isonzo.
 More than a fifth of the population lost their lives as a consequence of the war.
 Between 1922 and 1943, Doberdob was subjected to a policy of violent Fascist Italianization.
 During this period, the village was part of the Province of Trieste.

-During World War II, the Communist-lead Liberation Front of the Slovenian People organized anti-Fascist resistance in the area starting from late 1942.
+During World War II, the Communist-led Liberation Front of the Slovenian People organized anti-Fascist resistance in the area starting from late 1942.
 Many locals fought and died in the Yugoslav partisan units.
 The village was liberated by the Yugoslav People's Army on 1 May 1945.
-The Yugoslavs withdrew already in June of the same year, and were replaced by the Anglo-American Military administration.
-In September 1947, the village was reincorporated into Italy, and was included in the Province of Gorizia.
+The Yugoslavs withdrew already in June of the same year, and they were replaced by the Anglo-American Military administration.
+In September 1947, the village was reincorporated into Italy, and it was included in the Province of Gorizia.

-Between the mid 1950s and the late 1980s, Doberdob was one of the electoral strongholds of the Italian Communist Party, although a significant proportion of the electorate also supported the Slovene Union, the centrist party of the Slovenes in Italy.
+Between the mid-1950s and the late 1980s, Doberdob was one of the electoral strongholds of the Italian Communist Party, although a significant proportion of the electorate also supported the Slovene Union, the centrist party of the Slovenes in Italy.
 Since the 1990s, the vast majority of the population has supported one of the left-wing political parties.